bpbradley/ansible-role-komodo/README.md

 The user will only have access to:
 * Its configuration files
 * The periphery agent binary
-* Its SSL certificates for establishing a TLS connection with Komodo Core
+* Its SSL certificates/Authentication Keys for connection to Komodo Core
 * Its repo, stacks, and build directories, located in `komodo_user` home directory by default

 In this way, it should have no more access to the host system than it would running